Firstly: What does "lockdown" mean?

 It requires five main things to be done.

 The optimum time is three days before the eggs are due to hatch.
-For normal sized chicken eggs this is at Day 18 of incubation.
+For large sized chicken eggs this is at Day 18 of incubation.

 If you have one incubator holding both large and bantam chicken eggs and you don’t have a way of separating them, lock down all the eggs at Day 16.

-There are just five simple things to be done on day 18 to lock down any chicken egg incubator and make sure you have the best possible chance of healthy chicks hatching.
+There are just five easy things to be done on day 18 to make sure any chicken egg incubator is properly locked down and has the best possible chance of healthy chicks hatching.

-Please note: I’m using my original Brinsea Mini Advance and Octagon 20 incubators as examples in these instructions, but exactly the same principles apply
+Please note: I’m using my original Brinsea Mini Advance and Octagon 20 (now discontinued but still available on eBay) incubators as examples in these instructions, but exactly the same principles apply

 whichever incubator you’re using.